 In discussion/problem sessions: The TAs will take attendance in each discussion/problem session.

-At the end of the semester, a student who does not have an attendance percentage (in-lecture pop quizzes and discussion/problem sessions combined) of at least 80% will receive an F for the course.
+At the end of the semester, a student who does not have an attendance percentage of 80% in-lecture pop quizzes AND 80% discussion/problem sessions will receive an F for the course.

-The pop quizzes will be graded by the instructor, and returned in lecture.
-There will be no make-up quizzes given, but only the largest 80% of quiz grades (rounded up the nearest whole quiz) will be considered when computing the points corresponding to the Quizzes on the final grade.
+The pop quizzes will be given by the instructor during class time.
+There will be no make-up quizzes given, but the lowest two scores will be dropped.
 The pop quizzes will be 5-10 minutes in length and will be problems chosen by your instructor.
 The instructor reserves the right to not accept a quiz from a student who was not present during a significant portion of lecture on that day; in other words, a student cannot walk in for the last 10 minutes and take the quiz and count that as attending class that day.

-Homework for the course is assigned in two ways, only one of which will count towards your grade.
+Homework for the course is assigned in two ways, both of which will count towards your grade.

-Required (Written) Homework – Each week, the MATH 180 coordinator will publish a set of homework problems that are to be turned in during discussion/problem solving sessions.
+Written Homework – Each week, the MATH 180 coordinator will publish a set of homework problems that are to be turned in online.
 These written problems will (generally) be more challenging than the optional homework problems and will require you to show your full work.
 You are strongly encouraged to work together with a group of colleagues on these (and any) homework problems, but you must write up the solutions by yourself!
-The written homework will be submitted to you via your instructor, posted on Blackboard if your instructor uses Blackboard, and the coordinator will post the assignment on the Homework link above.
+The written homework will be submitted to you via email.
+Solutions will be posted under the Homework link above.

-Some subset of the written homework problems will be chosen from each homework assignment and will be graded by the TAs.
-It is very important to note that the solutions to the problems will be graded in full, and just an answer will not earn any credit.
+Written homework problems will be graded in full, and just an answer will not earn any credit.
 You should pay a lot of attention to the comments made by your TA on each graded homework, since the midterms and the final exam will be graded in a very similar way.

-Homework will be due on the specified date (listed on the homework itself) at the beginning of your discussion class.
+Homework will be due on the specified date (listed on the homework itself).
 No late homework will be accepted.

 Models of midterm and final exams can be found by clicking the Exams link above.